nestybox/sysbox-ee/README.md

 * Support for Docker volume plugins for use with system containers.

+* Support for deploying system containers with Kubernetes.

 * Support for other container managers (e.g., cri-o)

 * Running Kubernetes inside the system container